📅 Upcoming Events

 US Aggregates / Heritage Group formally submitted rezoning and special use applications to Allen County for the proposed quarry, asphalt plant, and concrete plant complex.
 The Allen County Department of Planning Services reviewed the submission and deemed it incomplete, requiring the developer to refile.
 No hearings were scheduled.

-The application covers roughly 1,600 acres bordered by Homestead Road, I-69, and the new IU Health hospital campus.
-Approximately 824 acres are proposed for active quarry and industrial use; the remainder is designated as buffer area.
+Heritage Group is targeting ~1604 acres for acquisition, bordered by Homestead Road, I-69, and the new IU Health hospital campus.
+Of that, ~710 acres are proposed for industrial and quarry operations; the current rezoning application covers ~913 acres.

 Community Organizes — 1,500+ Petition Signatures in 3 Days